AsifUESTC/AAST-Net-Activity-Adaptive-Spatio-Temporal-Network-for-Human-Activity-Recognition/README.md

 This repository contains the official implementation of our paper:
-"AAST-Net: Activity Adaptive Spatio-Temporal Network for Human Activity Recognition", submitted to the Journal of Computer Vision and Image Understanding (CVIU).
+"AAST-Net: Activity Adaptive Spatio-Temporal Network for Human Activity Recognition", submitted to the Journal of Engineering Applications of Artificial Intelligence.

 📌 Overview
 Human Activity Recognition (HAR) is a challenging task, especially when dealing with complex temporal dynamics.
 In this work, we propose AAST-Net, a novel deep learning architecture that adaptively captures both spatial and temporal dependencies in video sequences.
 Our approach integrates: